TaguhiKa/posts-app/README.md

 # Blog

-A simple CRUD application using React and [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) where you can:
+A responsive simple CRUD application using React and [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) where you can:

 * Display all the posts
 * Create a new post